Time-Based Control User Guide

 Powerwall has now fully discharged down to the configured backup reserve after peak.
 It’s now programmed to allow some energy imported from the grid during this partial peak period, because this home’s consumption after the peak period is typically low.

 If your home typically consumes a lot of energy after the peak period, and your shoulder period has high rates, Powerwall may be programmed to reserve energy to use towards powering your home during this period, too.

-|Midnight – Off-peak|
+|Midnight – Off-peak

 This home’s off-peak period starts at midnight.
-There’s a Tesla vehicle now charging based on set charging schedules to maximize the use of low-cost energy.
+There’s a Tesla vehicle now charging based on set charging schedules to maximise the use of low-cost energy.
 Even if Powerwall had stored energy available, Powerwall would not be programmed to discharge, even to help charge the Tesla vehicle, during the off-peak period.